Taylor, Cephus lead No. 17 Wisconsin past Central Michigan

 POLL IMPLICATIONS

 Minimal.
 The Badgers were a 35-point favorite against the Chippewas, who won just one game a season ago.
-Wisconsin improved to 17-4 in nonconference games under coach Paul Chryst.
+Wisconsin improved to 17-2 in regular-season nonconference games under coach Paul Chryst.

 UP NEXT